bytemotiv/wally/README.md

 # Wally
-## A self-hosted, cooperative place to collect map markers
+## A self-hosted place to collect map markers

-Named after the famous cartographer Wally B. Feed, Wally is a self-hosted PHP application that allows you to store markers on a map and categorize them, put them into lists, assigm icons to them and save details inside the markers.
+Named after the famous cartographer Wally B. Feed, Wally is a self-hosted PHP application that allows you to store markers on a map and categorize them, rate them or put them on your wishlist, assign icons to them and save details like text notes and pictures attached to the marker.

 Markers, categories, groups and the whole map can be shared with others, giving them read or write access to contribute.

+---

+### Todos

+- [ ] User Management
+- [ ] Speaking URLs (via hx-push)
+- [ ] Better routing of URLs
+- [ ] Clustering of Markers depending on the zoom
+- [ ] Access Control
+- [ ] Rights Management
+- [ ] Better Geocoder (Google Maps API) as an option
+- [ ] Guided Setup process (Categories, Ratings, ...)

+---

 ### Why PHP?